EMMC-ASBL/tripper/docs/tools/datadoc.md

 options:
-  -h, --help            show this help message and exit --type TYPE, -t TYPE  Either a resource type (ex: "dataset", "distribution",
+  -h, --help            show this help message and exit --type TYPE, -t TYPE  Either a resource type (ex: "Dataset", "Distribution",
                         ...) or the IRI of a class to limit the search to.
   --criteria IRI=VALUE, -c IRI=VALUE
                         Matching criteria for resources to find.
 The IRI may